cmaffi4/cmaffi4/README.md

 # Hello everyone!

 I'm Claudio, nice to e-meet you!
+I love to travel and know new cultures.
+I'm passionate of Data Science and Statistics.

 I gained a MSc in Data Science on February 2023 at University of Milano-Bicocca, and I'm looking for new working experiences!